 We produce banners on many different materials to suit different applications.
 Choose from PVC, Mesh or Fabric types.

-PVC Banner Material Types
+Banner Material Types

 Event Banner is the cheapest form of PVC Banner material and is ideal for short to mid term applications.
 Also known as ‘scrim banner’ or ‘laminated banner’ it is more for short term event solutions and can tear more easily than a premium banner.
 For larger banners we would recommend our 500gsm Premium Banner for extra longevity